 The COP requires Members to establish the identity of all customers and suppliers, and where triggered by a risk assessment or Applicable Law, the beneficial ownership and principals of the supplier or customer.
-This does not necessarily mean '100% data' at all times as the collection and maintenance of relevant data is an ongoing process.
+This does not necessarily mean '100% data' at all times.
 Auditors should take into consideration the extent and nature of any missing information, the reasons why the information is missing, and whether it demonstrates weaknesses in the Member's management systems.

-For example, there could at times be reasonable, practical reasons for certain identity information to be missing, such as information about a company that is out of date because the business relationship is inactive, or due to a move or a change of a phone number, or to a minor clerical error.
+For example, there could at times be reasonable, practical reasons for certain identity information to be missing, such as information about a company that is out of date but the business relationship is inactive, or due to a move or a change of a phone number, or to a minor clerical error.
 However if basic identity information is missing such that an active counterparty could not be contacted or located, or there are frequent information gaps that indicate systems are not performing properly, then the Member is likely to be in a situation of non-conformance.

 Gathering information about beneficial owners may not be as straightforward as basic identity information.
-For example, the results of a risk assessment may cause a Member to request information about beneficial ownership, but it may not be legally required, and the counterparty may not be cooperative, or the information may need to be 'chased' for a new customer, or for one that has recently changed ownership.
+For example, the results of a risk assessment may cause a Member to request information about beneficial ownership, but it may not be legally required, and the counterparty may not be cooperative, or the information may need to be 'chased' for a new customer or one that has recently changed ownership.
 However if information is legally required and missing, particularly for several accounts, or the Member is not able to demonstrate that it is taking action to gather the necessary information, then the Member is likely to be in a situation of non-conformance.